 Calculating on an abacus approach has proven benefits to enhance the development of human brain power.
 The mental abacus method has a clear advantage to keep the mind vibrant, this is not only for children but for adults, too.

-When you get tired of learning of it, take a break and you can shake it as you wish.
-Just having it would add a nice vibe to your room.
+When you get tired of learning about it, take a break and you can shake it as you wish.
+It’s not just nice to have it in your room as a decoration, shaking it would raise the vibration in the room.